-The first antennas go up in rural and mountainous areas of the US, creating a Community Antenna Television System (CATV).
+The first antennas are built in rural and mountainous areas of the US, creating a Community Antennae Television System (CATV).

 Company HQ moves to Denver.

-Gene Schneider's company becomes United Cable Television Corporation (United).
+Gene Schneider's company becomes United Cable Television Corporation (United Cable).

-Liberty Media is formed out of a spin-off of TCI.
+Liberty Media is formed from a spin-off of TCI.

-UIH partners with Philips Electronics to merge its operations with cable operations owned by Philips to create United and Philips Communications (UPC).
+UIH partners with Philips Electronics and merges its operations with cable operations owned by Philips to create United and Philips Communications (UPC).